-If chocolate were a cloud it would be this cookie.
-A delicate meringue cookie full of toasted pecans, pure vanilla notes, and a deep, rich chocolate delivered with a light, crisp outer crunch and somewhat gooey interior.
+If we could transform chocolate into a cloud, the result would be this cookie.
+This delicate meringue cookie is full of toasted pecans, pure vanilla notes and a deep, rich chocolate note – delivered in a package with a light, crisp outer crunch and somewhat gooey interior.
 Chocolate heaven!

-There are a few tricks when working with meringue but nothing difficult.
+There are a few tricks I’ve found when working with meringue.
 First, make certain there is nothing but egg whites in your egg whites.
-If you even suspect that you broke a yolk while separating the eggs and a little slipped into the egg whites toss it and start over.
-Also, letting the egg whites come to room temperature will help to produce a full, fluffy meringue.
+If you suspect that a bit of yolk slipped into the egg whites while separating, err on the side of caution, toss it.
+(I separate eggs individually into smaller bowls, then add them to the mixing bowl.)
+Let the egg whites come to room temperature before whisking to produce full, fluffy meringues.
 And add the sugar slowly, about a tablespoon at a time.
 The slow addition of sugar allows the crystals to dissolve into the egg whites resulting in a silky meringue.
 You also want to make sure that your mixing bowl and beaters are free of butter or any type of shortening.
 Any of these mishaps can prevent your meringue from transforming into stiff, beautiful peaks.

 These cookies only take about 30 minutes from start to finish.
 A quick fix for any chocolate emergency!